mstksg/inCode/copy/entries/monad-plus-1.md

 1. This first line declares that the type of the function `halve` is `Int -> Maybe Int`, which means that it takes in an `Int` and returns a `Maybe Int` --- an integer wrapped in a "Maybe" container.
-2. This says that if x is even, then return a succesful ``Just (x `div` 2)``.
+2. This says that if x is even, then return a successful ``Just (x `div` 2)``.
     ``x `div` 2`` is basically x divided by two, in case you couldn't guess already.
 3. Otherwise, return `Nothing` --- a failure.
 </aside>

-We can now chain `halve`s on results of other `halves`, and have any failures automatically propagate to the end and short circuit your entire computation:
+Because Maybe comes built-in as a monad, we can now chain `halve`s on results of other `halves`, and have any failures automatically propagate to the end and short circuit your entire computation:

 ~~~haskell
 λ: halve 8